earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 ## Terraform Import API Route and Integration

 This part was by far the hardest.
-In AWS, there is a single button clcik process to hook a lambda up to an API endpoint.
-Behind the scenes there are a number of seperate things happening.
+In AWS, there is a single button click process to hook a lambda up to an API endpoint.
+Behind the scenes there are a number of separate things happening.
 But once I figured out the name of all these little resources, it was easy to import and 'terraform show` them to see how they should be configured.

 ~~~{.groovy caption="main.tf"}
 ## Attach Lambda to API Gateway